samherring99/stable-audio-sample-explorer/README.md

 ## Overview

-The Sample Explorer is a tool used to explore and iterate on generations with stable-audio-open (link).
+The Sample Explorer is a tool used to explore and iterate on generations with [stable-audio-open](https://huggingface.co/stabilityai/stable-audio-open-1.0).
 It is a work-in-progress project that serves as both a visualzation tool and iterative sample generation.
 The bulk of the code used to generate audio is abstracted behind `graph_model.py`, which by default generates 30sec of audio with `cfg_scale` of 7 and using 100-200 steps.
-These parameters are tunable in `audio_node.py`, but expect some changes at some point to move to a config file approach for more user control.
+These parameters (and others) are tunable in `audio_node.py`, but expect some changes at some point to move to a config file approach for more user control.

 ## Usage